THIS IS CURRENTLY CLOSED

-The Irish Hereford Prime beef producer group have announced a higher bonus of up to 25c/kg for all Hereford cattle pre-booked this spring and early summer period.
-The increased bonus will be available at all ABP Group and Kepak Group sites throughout Ireland for both qualifying steers and heifers.
+The Irish Hereford Prime beef producer group has announced an offical bonus of 25c/kg for all Hereford cattle pre-booked this Spring and Summer period.
+The bonus will be available at all ABP and Kepak sites throughout Ireland for both qualifying steers and heifers.

 • Enter the number of Hereford cattle (heifers or steers) you will have to sell on any one week under the factory you would like to go to.
 Please be as accurate as possible.

-• Spring/Summer 2024 off-season bonus is limited to existing Irish Hereford Prime members only.
+• Spring /Summer 2025 off-season bonus is limited to existing Irish Hereford Prime members only.

 • Bookings for each week are on a first come first served basis.
 As each week is filled the next available week will be offered.